This is a list of image management tasks to perform with the MAAS CLI. See MAAS CLI on how to get started.

 maas $PROFILE boot-source-selections create 1 \ os="ubuntu" release="trusty" arches="amd64" \ subarches="*" labels="*"

-To get just the latest amd64 HWE kernel available for Trusty, which, at time of writing, is from Xenial:
+For example, to get just the latest amd64 HWE kernel available for Trusty, which, at time of writing, is from Xenial:

 maas $PROFILE boot-source-selections create 1 \ os="ubuntu" release="trusty" arches="amd64" \ subarches="hwe-x" labels="*"